basarat/demo-typestyle/01-intro/script.md

 TypeStyle is designed to have a zero config setup.

 * Here the generated CSS is actually getting written a `style` tag that is managed by TypeStyle. (inspect the page and show the style tag in the head).
+Note that this name is derived from the style object and therefore you don't have to worry about coming up with unique css classnames yourself.
 * Because it generates an actual stylesheet, this means that it has the full power of CSS at its disposal.

 * Notice that since TypeStyle is written in TypeScript you get autocomplete for free.